hubert-kompanowski/Cplusplus/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/CookBook.md

 must be 1, greater than 0, anything, and 5 respectively.

 `ElementsAre()` is overloaded to take 0 to 10 arguments.
-If more are needed, you can place them in a C-style array and use `ElementsAreArray()` instead:
+If more are needed, you can place them in a C-style macierz and use `ElementsAreArray()` instead:

 ```
 using ::testing::ElementsAreArray;
 ...

-  // ElementsAreArray accepts an array of element values.
+  // ElementsAreArray accepts an macierz of element values.
   const int expected_vector1[] = { 1, 5, 2, 4, ... };
   EXPECT_CALL(mock, Foo(ElementsAreArray(expected_vector1)));

-  // Or, an array of element matchers.
+  // Or, an macierz of element matchers.
   Matcher<int> expected_vector2 = { 1, Gt(2), _, 3, ... };
   EXPECT_CALL(mock, Foo(ElementsAreArray(expected_vector2)));
 ```

-In case the array needs to be dynamically created (and therefore the array size cannot be inferred by the compiler), you can give `ElementsAreArray()` an additional argument to specify the array size:
+In case the macierz needs to be dynamically created (and therefore the macierz size cannot be inferred by the compiler), you can give `ElementsAreArray()` an additional argument to specify the macierz size:

 ```
 using ::testing::ElementsAreArray;